onqtam/headjack/docs/why/100_1k_10k_words.md

     The Matrix part 2 is not a movie but the source code of God Birthing Collective Consciousness
 Embracing Complexity
+Self-Correcting Authority
+THe [Collective] Anatomical Compiler
+    or the cultural compiler
+    Based on Michael Levin's hypothetical system that translates user-defined anatomical goals into a set of stimuli that can direct cells to build a desired structure.
+Not a physical device like a 3D printer, but rather a "communications device" or translator that leverages the inherent intelligence and bioelectric communication of cells to achieve regenrative and morphogenetic outcomes
 Genesis / The seed
+Participatory Social Engineering
-Social engineering is already here - its just not evenly distributed Black mirror episode about social credit score
+    Its already here - its just not evenly distributed Black mirror episode about social credit score
     White Mirror
 The Caterpillar